Cognitive Behavioral Therapy

-In addition to medication therapy, CBT can be combined with other modalities, such as nutritional counseling, expressive therapies (art, music, or dance therapy), fitness training, experiential therapies, or holistic therapies (yoga, massage, or acupuncture).
+In addition to medication therapy, Cognitive Behavioral Therapy can be combined with other modalities, such as nutritional counseling, expressive therapies (art, music, or dance therapy), fitness training, experiential therapies, or holistic therapies (yoga, massage, or acupuncture).
 By combining therapeutic strategies, drug treatment programs give patients the very best chance at long-term success.

 A comprehensive drug treatment program can incorporate the tools of CBT at every level of treatment, from detox through the aftercare phase.
 At The Recovery Village

-, we utilize evidence-based modalities like CBT to help our patients create healthy, meaningful lives.
+, we utilize evidence-based modalities like Cognitive Behavioral Therapy to help our patients create healthy, meaningful lives.
 If you, or someone you love, are struggling with drug addiction, we can give you the tools you need to break free.
 Call our intake specialists at any time to learn more about our cutting-edge addiction treatment plans.